Neutrino theory of light: History

-Starting in the 1960s work on the neutrino theory of light resumed, and there continues to be some interest in recent years.
-Attempts have been made to solve the problem pointed out by Pryce, known as Pryce’s Theorem, and other problems with the composite photon theory.
+Starting in the 1960s, work on the neutrino theory of light resumed, and there continues to be some interest in recent years.
+Attempts have been made to solve the problem pointed out by Pryce, known as Pryce's theorem, and other problems with the composite photon theory.
 The incentive is seeing the natural way that many photon properties are generated from the theory and the knowledge that some problems exist with the current photon model.
 However, there is no experimental evidence that the photon has a composite structure.

-Some of the problems for the neutrino theory of light are the non-existence for massless neutrinos with both spin parallel and antiparallel to their momentum and the fact that composite photons are not bosons.
-Attempts to solve some of these problems will be discussed, but the lack of massless neutrinos makes it impossible to form a massless photon with this theory.
+Experimental results show that only left-handed neutrinos and right-handed antineutrinos exist.
+Three sets of neutrinos have been observed, one that is connected with electrons, one with muons, and one with tau leptons.
+There is convincing evidence that some neutrinos have mass.
+In experiments at the SuperKamiokande researchers have discovered neutrino oscillations in which one flavor of neutrino changed into another.
+It has been shown that the smallest of the three neutrinos could have mass = 0.
+Also, a massless photon could be formed with non-zero mass neutrinos inside the Einstein-Cartan torsion.
+Here, it is assumed that the composite photon is formed of a massless electron neutrino, $\nu_2$ and a massless electron antineutrino $\overline \nu_2$.
 The neutrino theory of light is not considered to be part of mainstream physics.